 There are four typical types of post acquisition integration.

 The post-merger integration process (or m&a integration process) is greatly affected by the planning, or lack thereof, that takes place at the start of the deal’s lifecycle.
-Here is an outline of the process - including critical pre-merger steps:
+Here is an outline of the process - to aid you in your M&A integration plan:

 In order to have a successful merger and avoid common risks, a thorough plan has to be in place before the deal closes.
 Teams need to create a game plan and M&A integration checklist for the employees, set goals, track progress, and have open communication.

 There is no set time frame for how long post deal integration should last.
 Every deal is different, therefore, every post deal merger has its own rhythm.
 It can take months, if not years to fully complete.
 However, no matter what type of deal is taking place, planning should begin early, alongside diligence, and before the deal closes.